nicholasadamou/multipartfile-uploader-demo/README.md

-# Chunked File Upload (POC)
+# Multipart File Uploader Demo

-This project was developed with the intent of learning how to upload files in chunks.
+This project was developed with the intent of learning how to upload files in using Multipart Files.

 ## Assumptions